matrix-org/matrix.org/content/twim-guide.md

 - configure the right `path` in the metadata
 - add Matrix Live video embed and title
 - poll the ping stats and include them in the post
-- add any images to the repo and write `alt` text for accessibility
+- add any submitted images to the repo and write `alt` text for accessibility
-- upload any videos to YouTube and embed them in the post
+- upload any submitted videos to YouTube and embed them in the post
 - verify Markdown correctness regarding e.g. headings, links

 The blog post is pushed to a new pull request on the matrix.org website repository and a review requested